ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges

-\paragraph{\textbf{Documentation and Metadata.}} \begin{itemize} \item \textbf{Detailed Documentation:} Providing thorough and structured metadata is essential for enabling effective use of your data and reuse by researchers who are not familiar with your project.
-When storing and sharing data, aim to (see Fig. \ref{fig:docFlow}): \begin{enumerate} \item Document the \textbf{source script} and any other processes used to generate the dataset, even if they are not mandatory fields in your chosen data standard. \item Include comprehensive details about the \textbf{devices}, \textbf{software versions}, and \textbf{analysis algorithms} used during the experiments. \item Record any \textbf{stimuli} presented during the experiments, and include a detailed table specifying which stimuli were presented when. \item Clearly describe how \textbf{neural, behavioral and stimulus data streams} were aligned temporally. \item Record key subject descriptors, like \textbf{genotype}, referencing external databases for standard definitions where applicable. \item Annotate any \textbf{anomalies or unusual occurrences} during data collection that might affect subsequent analyses. \end{enumerate} \item Utilize tools like \textbf{NWB GUIDE} for user-friendly and automated capture of important metadata to minimize effort and enhance standardization. \item As AI/ML methods become increasingly integrated into neurophysiology data analysis, ensuring your datasets are \textbf{AI-ready} with rich metadata will greatly enhance their reuse and the reliability of subsequent findings. \end{itemize}
+\paragraph{\textbf{Documentation and Metadata.}} \begin{itemize} \item Provide \textbf{thorough and structured metadata} to enable effective reuse of your data and use by researchers who are not familiar with your project.
+As AI and machine learning methods become increasingly integrated into neurophysiology data analysis, this will also ensure your datasets are \textbf{AI-ready} with rich metadata, greatly enhancing their reusability and the reliability of subsequent findings.
+See Fig. \ref{fig:docFlow} for steps of a recommended workflow when storing and sharing data.
+Specific recommendations about the types of data to include are expanded on below: \begin{enumerate} \item Document the \textbf{source script} and any other processes used to generate the dataset, even if they are not mandatory fields in your chosen data standard. \item Include comprehensive details about the \textbf{devices}, \textbf{software versions}, and \textbf{analysis algorithms} used during the experiments. \item Record any \textbf{stimuli} presented during the experiments, and include a detailed table specifying which stimuli were presented when. \item Clearly describe how \textbf{neural, behavioral and stimulus data streams} were aligned temporally. \item Record key subject descriptors, like \textbf{genotype}, referencing external databases for standard definitions where applicable. \item Annotate any \textbf{anomalies or unusual occurrences} during data collection that might affect subsequent analyses. \end{enumerate} \item Utilize tools like \textbf{NWB GUIDE} for user-friendly and automated capture of important metadata, minimizing effort and enhancing standardization. \end{itemize}